Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Bronze Dragon.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/coastal
 - monster/size/huge
 - monster/type/dragon
-statblock: inline
+aliases: ["Adult Bronze Dragon"]
 ---
 # Adult Bronze Dragon
 *Source: Monster Manual p.
-108, Princes of the Apocalypse, Storm King's Thunder, Ghosts of Saltmarsh, Sleeping Dragon's Wake, Explorer's Guide to Wildemount, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle, Dragonlance: Shadow of the Dragon Queen*
+108. Available in the SRD.*

 Bronze dragons are coastal dwellers that feed primarily on aquatic plants and fish.
 They take the forms of friendly animals to observe other creatures of interest.
 They are also fascinated by warfare and eagerly join armies fighting for a just cause.